Flavyoo/chat_app/README.md

 # chat_app
-A basic chat application in made with Django and React
+A basic chat application made with Django and React